jlmelville/smallvis/docs/ee.md

 sr2k_ee_100 <- smallvis(sr2k, perplexity = 12, scale = FALSE, Y_init = "spca", method = list("ee", lambda = 100), ret_extra = c("dx", "dy"), eta = 100)
 ```

+## Results

+For each dataset, reading from left to right and top to bottom, `lambda`
+increases in powers of 10 from `1` to `1000` as indicated by the value in
+parentheses in the plot title.

 ### iris

 |                             |                           |